GOCompetition/C2DataUtilities/README.md

 # C2DataUtilities

 GO Competition Challenge 2 Utility Codes.
-Challenge 3 Utility Codes are under development and will appear as C3DataUtilities here.
 Routines to process input and solution files for dataset checking and solution scoring.

+GO Competition Challenge 3 Utility Codes are under development and will appear as C3DataUtilities.

 # data_utilities Python package